Company registration details and Group

 This notice tells you what to expect when we collect your personal data.

 We will only process your personal data if we have a legal basis for doing so, as outlined in this notice or as notified to you at the time we collect your personal data, and for the purposes for which it was collected for, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal data for an unrelated purpose, we will notify you prior to commencing that processing and we will explain the legal basis which allows us to do this.
+If we need to use your personal data for an unrelated purpose, we will notify you prior to commencing that processing and we will explain the legal basis that allows us to do this.
 Please note that we may process your personal data without your knowledge or consent, where this is required or permitted by law.

 Your personal data may be shared in accordance with our principles on transfers to third parties as set out later in this notice, including (but not limited to) the following:

-- any member of our Group, including our subsidiaries or holding companies;
+Any member of our Group, including our subsidiaries or holding companies

-- third parties to whom we choose to sell, transfer, or merge parts of our business or our assets
+Third parties to whom we choose to sell, transfer, or merge parts of our business or our assets

-- third party suppliers to us, including (for example) insurance providers, brokers, auditors and our IT providers.
+Third party suppliers to us, including (for example) insurance providers, brokers, auditors, and our IT providers.

 If your personal data is to be shared with any other third parties, we will take steps to protect your personal data.

-On what basis we process your personal data.
+On what basis we process your personal data

 We are not allowed to process your personal data unless we have a legal basis for doing so.